rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 - Finally, I learned that researchers are completely unproductive when they're sad.
   Concretely, this means that I shy away from projects where I'm the only student.
-  Surrounding myself with people I like to work with and can bounce ideas with is how I make most of my progress.
+  Surrounding myself with people I like to work with and can bounce ideas with is how I make progress.

-The way I recently summarized these ideas to a friend was that research sometimes requires a religious amount of faith and hard work before you can actually see any progress.
+The way I summarized these ideas to a friend was that research sometimes requires a religious amount of faith and hard work before you can see any progress.

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._